goodforenergy/tavli/README.md

 **Features**

-* Limbo, and moving to / from
 * Roll per turn
+* Roll validation (e.g. two turns per role)
 * Prevent moving other items if you have items in limbo
 * Move validation
-* Roll validation (e.g. two turns per role)
 * Moving items off the board
+* Render the right way round for the person with high base
 * Winning
 * Statistics
 * Friend search
 * Friend requests
 * Delete information about a friendship when a friend is removed
 * Only allow forfeiting if you can't move
+* Undo

 **Security**
 * Prevent users from updating other user fields